kedacore/keda-performance/README.md

 ## Contributing

-Contributions to Kedacore Perf are welcome!
+Contributions to Keda Perf are welcome!
 If you find any issues or have ideas for enhancements, feel free to open an issue or submit a pull request.
 Please make sure to follow the [contribution guidelines](CONTRIBUTING.md) when contributing to this project.

 ## License

-Kedacore Perf is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute this project under the terms of the license.

 ## Acknowledgments